Golden Eagles vs. Catamounts: First Round Betting Trends, Record ATS, Home/Road Splits

 Marquette Betting Records & Stats

-- Marquette's games this season have gone over this contest's total of 143.5 points 20 times.
+- In 21 games this season, Marquette and its opponents have gone over 142.5 combined points.

-- The average total in Marquette's outings this year is 150.5, 7.0 more points than this game's over/under.
+- The average point total in Marquette's games this year is 150.5, eight more than this matchup's over/under.

 - So far this season, the Golden Eagles have put together a 19-11-0 record against the spread.